aswinkumarpm/student_management_system/README.md

 The postman Collection Inputs is given in the Repository, File Name: Students.postman_collection.

-The Responses is also added in the Output  Responses Json Folder.
+The Responses is also added in the Output  Responses Json Folder in the repository.